 David will circulate the Community Fitness Report.

 Support worker: We agreed to extend the post of Support Worker for a further 6 months at the last meeting (original agreement was for 1 year but we had only contracted for 6 months).
 David had circulated a summary report and advised that so far we have been able to obtain details of 40 organisations that we did not have details of and also that the quality of the work has improved.
-He is currently compiling a report, to eb tabled at the next meeting, on organisations within our patch and where there are gaps in services.
+He is currently compiling a report, to be tabled at the next meeting, on organisations within our patch and where there are gaps in services.
 Andrea will assist Donna with some support on Kambala and also with Jane on the western end.
 Our plans are within the next 6 months we will review the post to decide if it is something that we should attach on a more permanent basis.

 Syeda also said that she had met up with Andrea [2 days prior to this meeting] where it was mentioned by Andrea that she would like to increase her hours and that she has sent in her invoice last week but not yet been paid.
 Robert said that payment will be made today.